newmight2015/MPOS/README.md

 Features
 ========

-The following feature have been implemented so far:
+The following features have been implemented so far:

 * Fully re-written GUI with [Smarty][2] templates
  * Full file based template support